UND receives NASA research grant

-UND will use NASA grant to develop faster space communications technologies
+NASA funds will be used to develop faster space communications technologies

 UND has received a $650,000 grant to develop high-bandwidth communications networks to be used in space.

-The grant was awarded by NASA through its Space Technology Research Grants Program, and was announced by Sen. Kevin Cramer, R-N.D., in early December.
-Funds from the award will be given out over the period of three years.
+The grant was awarded by NASA through its Space Technology Research Grants Program, and was announced by Sen. Kevin Cramer, R-N.D., on Tuesday, Dec.
+6. Funds from the award will be given out over the period of three years.
 Along with UND, nine universities across the nation have received funding to develop early-stage technologies with an eye toward future use.
 At UND, the research will take a multi-disciplinary approach involving the Engineering and Aerospace colleges.

 “We’re very excited about this collaborative project between the College of Engineering & Mines and the John D. Odegard School of Aerospace Sciences,” said Brian Tande, dean of the College of Engineering and Mines.
 “This project will build upon a long history of space-related research at UND and further grow our capabilities to develop new technologies for space applications.
 It will also capitalize on the generous investment the North Dakota Legislature has recently provided for space research at UND and will certainly lead to even more opportunities.”